Running Keycloak in a Container

 In order to run Olvid in a container, you must first build the container image.
 Here we assume that a reverse proxy will be used to handle SSL/TLS and the container can listen in plain HTTP, on the default Keycloak HTTP port: 8080.

-The Dockerfile below is based on the official Keycloak docker.
-In the same folder as the bundle tar you downloaded (please make sure you have only one bundle in this folder, if upgrading, remember to delete the old bundle), create a Dockerfile containing:
+• the bundle tar you downloaded (please make sure you have only one bundle in this folder, if upgrading, remember to delete the old bundle)

-FROM registry.access.redhat.com/ubi8-minimal AS build-env
+FROM registry.access.redhat.com/ubi9 AS ubi-micro-build

 ENV KEYCLOAK_VERSION keycloak_olvid